dy1z/docs/content/docs/configuration/build-config.md

 ### path

 Directory path where Maizzle should output the compiled emails.
-A Jigsaw-inspired `build_${env}` naming pattern is used by default.

 ```js
 destination: {
   path: 'build_local',
 },
 ```

+If you omit this key, a Jigsaw-inspired `build_${env}` directory name will be used.

 ### extension